-1. Registrant numbers The registration income is derived from the follow also the Board's fee schedule. ing assumptions.
-See Forecast Registrants: at 1 July 2012: at 30 June 2013: 91,320 93,150 Forecast new applications 2012/13: Forecast non-renewals 2012/13: 3,650 1,820 Forecast net change in registrations: 1,830 2.
-Board and committee expenses Total \$2,350,214 , This covers the meeting costs of the National Boa eight state and territory boards and their committed delegated authority to make decisions about indiv medical practitioners. ees, which have the Costs include sitting fees, travel and accommodat meetings for the Board. tion while attending 3.
-Other Board costs Total \$1,299,991 Costs associated with the Board's work on registr policies and guidelines.
-See work plan 2012/13. ation standards, This includes the costs involved in consultation withe profession, engagement of consultants necess work of the Board, and publication of material to guch as the Board's newsletter Update, Board medevelopment, policy development and projects. sary to support the guide the profession, 4.
-Victorian Doctors Health Programs Total \$500,000 The Victorian Doctors Health Program is currently committed by the previous Victorian Minister for Freserves of the Medical Practitioners Board of Victransition to the National Registration and Accreditotal of \$1.5M was committed over three years an arrangements are due to end by 30 June 2013. lealth from the toria, before the itation Scheme.
-A war · Legal, tribunal costs, and expert advice External legal costs \$4,486,296 and expert davies Tribunal fees \$934,708 Other direct costs e.g. panel fees, impaired practitioner costs, expert opinions and performance and health 050.000 assessments \$852,836 Total \$6,273,840 These costs do not reflect the Board's total expenditure notifications.
-In addition to these legal, tribunal and expet the cost of managing notifications includes a significant Board's direct costs (including sitting fees, see note 2) a proportion of the AHPRA costs (see note 7). rt advice costs proportion of th 6.
-Accreditation Total \$2,550,000 Accreditation expenses include the funding provided to t AMC for accreditation functions and projects and to post medical councils for intern accreditation.
-7. AHPRA allocation Proportion of AHPRA costs allocated to the Board: 37.19 \$37,707,250, compared with 39% or \$36,270,000 in 201 percentage cost allocation for the MBA reduced because into the National Scheme of the four new professions.
-1/12.
-The AHPRA's operating costs are shared by the National Bo an agreed formula.
-The percentage is based on an anal historical and financial data to estimate the proportion of required to regulate the medical profession.
-In 2012/13, and AHPRA will review the formula.
-It is a principle of the Scheme that there is no cross subsidisation between the ysis of AHPRA costs the Boards ne National Costs include salaries, systems and communication, pro administration costs. • AHPRA supports the work of the National Boards by em and providing systems and infrastructure to manage cor functions (registration, notifications, compliance, accreding professional standards), as well as the support services run a national organisation with eight state and territory support all National Boards and their committees. e regulatory tation and necessary to The 2012/13 AHPRA business plan sets out AHPRA obj 2012/13 and how they will be achieved. ectives for
+, 1.
+Registrant numbers The registration income is derived from the following ass See also the Board's fee schedule. umptions.
+Forecast Registrants: at 1 July 2012: 26,400 at 30 June 2013: 27,200 Forecast New Applications 2012/13: 1,320 Forecast non-renewals 2012/13: 520 Forecast net change in registrations: 800 2.
+Board and committee Total \$596,256 expenses This covers the meeting costs of the National Board, and committees which have the delegated authority to make about individual registered health practitioners.
+Costs include sitting fees, travel and accommodation wh meetings for the Board. ile attending 3.
+Other Board costs Total \$821,242 Costs associated with the Board's work on registration standards, policies and guidelines.
+See work plan 2012/13.
+This includes the costs involved in consultation with the and the profession, engagement of consultants necessar the work of the Board, and publication of material to guid profession, such as the Board's newsletter, Board member professional development, policy development and projections. ry to support le the per cts.
+4. Legal, tribunal costs and External legal costs \$921,326 4.
+Legal, tribunal costs and expert advice External legal costs Tribunal fees 4. \$921,326 4.
+Tribunal fees Other direct costs e.g. panel fees, impaired practitioner costs, expert opinions and performance and health \$921,326 \$204,180 4.
+Tribunal fees Other direct costs e.g. panel fees, impaired practitioner \$921,326 4.
+Tribunal fees Other direct costs e.g. panel fees, impaired practitioner costs, expert opinions and performance and health \$921,326 \$204,180 4.
+Tribunal fees Other direct costs e.g. panel fees, impaired practitioner costs, expert opinions and performance and health assessments \$921,326 \$204,180 \$73,980 \$1,199,486 oportion of estantial

+5. Accreditation Total \$395,839 Accreditation expenses include the costs budgeted for funding accreditation functions and projects associated with accreditation functions.
+This is separate from the operating cost of the Pharmacy Board of Australia's appointed accreditation authority.
+6. AHPRA allocation Proportion of AHPRA costs allocated to the Board: 4.74% \$4,811,100, compared with 4.98% or \$4,631,400 in 2011/12.
+The percentage cost allocation for the Board reduced because of the entry into the National Scheme of the four new professions.
+AHPRA's operating costs are shared by the National Boards in agreed proportions, based on an agreed formula.
+The percentage is based on an analysis of historical and financial data to estimate the proportion of AHPRA costs required to regulate the pharmacy profession.
+In 2012/13, the Board and AHPRA will review the formula.
+It is a principle of the National Scheme that there is no cross subsidisation between the professions.
+Costs include salaries, systems and communication, property and administration costs.
+AHPRA supports the work of the National Boards by employing all staff and providing systems and infrastructure to manage core regulatory functions (registration, notifications, compliance, accreditation and professional standards), as well as the support services necessary to run a national organisation with eight state and territory offices, and support all National Boards and their committees.
+The 2012/13 AHPRA business plan sets out AHPRA objectives for 2012/13 and how they will be achieved.